 Can You Game at 4K Resolution on a $1500 Gaming PC?

-Now the question remains whether you can enjoy the serene scenery and the ultra-sharp graphics that 4K resolution provides, on a $1500 gaming PC.
-After all, $1500 is a lot of money therefore, the expectation with the gaming PCs at this price range can be high.
+Now the question remains whether you can enjoy the serene scenery and the ultra-sharp graphics that 4K resolution provides on a $1500 gaming PC.
+After all, $1500 is a lot of money; therefore, the expectation with gaming PCs at this price range can be high.

-For the sake of transparency, I am going to use the gaming results of the top gaming PC of this article, that being the AVGPC Hellfire II as a reference.
+For the sake of transparency, I am going to use the gaming results of the top gaming PC in this roundup, that being the ABS Stratos Aqua, as a reference.

-For thorough testing, all sorts of different games were played on the AVGPC Hellfire II and the result was evaluated twice.
+For thorough testing, all sorts of different games were played on the ABS Stratos Aqua, and the result was evaluated twice.

 It brings me great joy to say that the PC ran every game on 4k resolution quite smoothly.
 The average frame rate achieved was the following: